 The Mohammed Bin Rashid School for Communication (MBRSC) provides its students in Digital Production/Storytelling and Journalism programs with facilities to assist them in the completion of their tasks/projects.
 The School houses a fully equipped, soundproof TV studio and control room with three cameras, lighting, vision and audio mixers, lighting console and a multi-viewer screen.
-For other assignments, students have access to full camera kits including HD cameras, lighting and sound equipment.
-For post-production work, the School provides its students with two Mac Computer Labs (total 36 stations) and six individual editing suites that run AvidTM editing software.
-A Global Classroom serves as a high-technology medium for lectures.
+For field assignments such as news reports, films and social media content, students have access to full kits including HD cameras, lighting, sound equipment and grip.
+For post-production work, the School provides its students with two Mac Computer Labs (total 36 stations) and six individual soundproof editing suites that run Adobe premiere Pro and Da Vinci Resolve non-linear editing software.
+A Global Classroom serves as a high-technology medium for lectures by the most accomplished media academicians and professionals from around the world.
 MBRSC also houses a 36-seat Screening Room equipped with a high-definition projector and surround sound system.